frkosurf/voot-specification/VOOT.md

                   |       |  VOOT/Basic  | B        |
                   +-------+              +----------+

-From the client point of view there should be no difference in the API compared to talking directly to a group provider.
+From the client's point of view there should be no difference in the API compared to talking directly to a group provider.
 There are however some special error cases that should be considered.
 For instance if the remote group provider is not available.
 Also the group identifiers that were scoped locally per group provider need to be modified to include a "scope", i.e. to indicate to what group provider they belong.

-For example the user `john`, which is a local identifier at a group provider can occur in multiple group providers, so it needs to be prefixed, for example with the identifier of the group provider.
-The prefixed value SHOULD be opague as well.
+For example the user `john`, which is a local identifier at a group provider can occur in multiple group providers, so it needs to be matched to this particular group provider, for example prefixed with the identifier of the group provider.
+The prefixed value SHOULD be opaque to the client as well.

 # Privacy
-In order to maintain user privacy only the group membership API call should be allowed by service providers.
-The other calls are not needed to determine group membership, e.g. to base authorization on.
-If a user is a member of a particular group certain privileges may be granted based on this fact.
+In order to maintain user privacy only the group membership API call should be allowed by third party clients.
+The other calls are not needed to determine group membership, e.g. to base application authorization on.
+If a user is a member of a particular group certain privileges may be granted based on just this fact.

-Only the `@me` user identifier should be allowed as to avoid providing unique user identifiers.
+Only the `@me` user identifier should be allowed as to avoid needing to obtain unique user identifiers.

-If you make use of a proxy scenario where the proxy provider is trusted, Basic Authentication can be used with for instance the local `uid` of the user.
-The proxy then SHOULD take care of making this information opague towards the client and generate new identifiers for the same user for different clients.
+If one makes use of the proxy scenario where the proxy provider is trusted, Basic Authentication can be used with for instance the local `uid` of the user.
+The proxy then SHOULD take care of making this information opaque towards the client and generate new identifiers for the same user for different clients.

+The calls to retrieve group members are unacceptable from the point of view of user privacy.
+Even is OAuth 2.0 is used this would leak user identifiers of other people to clients without the users that are a member of this group ever gave permissions for that.
+The impact of this can be minimized by making sure only the unique, opaque user identifier of the user is mentioned in the result and not other identifying information such as `displayName`.

 # References
 * [RFC 2119](https://tools.ietf.org/html/rfc2119) Key words for use in RFCs to Indicate Requirement Levels
 * [RFC 2617](https://tools.ietf.org/html/rfc2617) HTTP Authentication: Basic and Digest Access Authentication
 * [RFC 6749](https://tools.ietf.org/html/rfc6749) The OAuth 2.0 Authorization Framework
 * [RFC 6750](https://tools.ietf.org/html/rfc6750) The OAuth 2.0 Authorization Framework: Bearer Token Usage

+# Thanks
+* Maarten Kremers <maarten.kremers@surfnet.nl>
+* Andreas Åkre Solberg <x@example.org>
+* Leif Johansson <y@example.org>

+# Author
+* François Kooman <francois.kooman@surfnet.nl>